Community of the Ascension: Bishop Radford's foundation

 Lewis Radford was appointed Bishop of Goulburn in 1915, in succession to Christopher Barlow.
 Barlow had died in 1914, having seen his former episcopal residence, Bishopthorpe, be severely damaged by fire the previous year.
 Radford was the first Anglo-Catholic bishop of Goulburn, and his impact was promptly felt.
 During Radford's episcopacy, Goulburn became the only bush diocese to have four religious orders.
 One of those was the Community of the Ascension.

 In 1918, at the end of WWI, three army chaplains resolved to form a religious community; and in that year Radford offered them the ruins of Bishopthorpe.
 The three army chaplains were Fr Maurice Kelly of the Association of the Divine Call of 1908, and two others: Fr Edward Kempe and Fr Stanley Homersham.
 The three were sent to Mirfield in England for two years, to experience community life, and the House of the Ascension was opened on their return in 1921.
-The sequence of names is a logical one in theological terms for Kelly: from the Divine Call whilst as an ordinand, through the experience of Crucifixion as an army chaplain in the trenches, on to the Resurrection when learning to live the religious life, through to the Ascension when professed in his own community.
+The sequence of names is a logical one in theological terms for Kelly: from the Divine Call while as an ordinand, through the experience of Crucifixion as an army chaplain in the trenches, on to the Resurrection when learning to live the religious life, through to the Ascension when professed in his own community.

 The influence of the Community of the Resurrection was strong.
 The Rule and Constitution were very similar.
 The Community was featured in an early edition of the Australian pictorial magazine Pix in 1938, and the photographs show the Ascensionists wearing a habit which is almost identical to that worn by members of the Community of the Resurrection.